USCCACS/GEARS-XR/README.md

 ## Pipeline
 GEARS-XR consist of three components, LAMMPS interface, multi-user component, and the rendering component.
 LAMMPS is a molecular dynamics simulator library, which is widely used in material science research.
 As is often the case in material science, a large number of atoms are involved in LAMMPS simulations.
 Different from any other applications, e.g., games or movies, scientific visualization require strict criteria for preciseness, which makes multi-user component and rendering component non-trivial technical building blocks.

+# Sample Use Cases

+## Interactive Viewing
+The most straightforward application of our application is interactive viewing of pre- computed results.
+To demonstrate this aspect of GEARS, we use the results from precomputed atom MD simulation.
+The position of every molecule is calculated at each step.
+We isolate one step, or frame, of this simulation and import their coordinates to be rendered by our pipeline.
+This aspect provides a quick, straightforward outlet for immediate visualization of data from HPC simulations or structure files like those found on the RCS Protein Data Bank.
+This process has been expanded to create multiple scenes, each containing the results from a different time step.
+Then the simulation could be replayed dynamically frame by frame.

+## Real-time Simulation

+Once a simulation of interest has been coded, it still needs to be incorporated with the engine’s rendering mechanics.
+This relation can be programmed as the user sees fit.
+However, to minimize the amount of coding necessary, we present two methods by which simulations can be run and rendered in real-time.
+One involves running a timestep on a frame update call, then updating particles states on the same frame.
+We call this method, Run-and-Render.
+This method offloads the timestep computation onto a new thread, while the main game thread, responsible for handling the render state of the engine, maintains the simulation state of the previous timestep.
+When the timestep is finished computing, the game thread can either appropriately update the particle states or store them for rendering later while another thread continues to calculate future timesteps.
+We call this method Render-when-Ready.

+# Demos